meet the fuse creatives

 Lydia Arachne (FUSE Composer/Music Director) is a composer, producer, writer and multi-instrumentalist, a transplant to CT from frosty Buffalo, New York.
 Lydia is the creative force behind Semaphora (semaph.org), a folk-funk fusion project featuring songs that tell stories about the ways people navigate technology and the natural world.
-The first Semaphora album, 'Zoonotic', is available wherever you might typically find music on the internet, and a second album is scheduled for release later this year.
+Semaphora's albums, 'Zoonotic' and 'Sister Administrator' are available wherever you might typically find music on the internet.
 Lydias's previous Music Direction credits include 'Jesus Christ Superstar' with Madison Lyric Stage, 'Legends of the Forgotten Borough' with New Haven's Bregamos Community Theater, Handful Productions' S.A.T.B.
 Cabaret, and FUSE/Handful's 2020 production of Disney 'The Lion King Jr.' Lydia would like to remind you to support local artists and love the earth.
 Lydia looks forward to composing an original score for FUSE's filmed Covid-safe production of Shakespeare's 'A Midsummer Night's Dream.'

-She began her musical theatre career acting locally in Houston, Texas, at the age of 11.
-She learned her craft performing in numerous school and community theatre productions as a actress, dancer, and singer.
-After earning two Bachelor’s and a Master’s degree, Lyndsey gave back four years teaching musical theatre at Summit High School in Mansfield, Texas.
-Here, with the help of her colleagues, she produced and choreographed the first musical (and three additional awards winning productions) in a number of years and built strong, vital musical theatre and design programs.
+Lyndsey earned two Bachelor’s (Texas Christian University) and a Master’s (Southern Methodist University) degree and, subsequently, she gave back four years to teaching musical theatre at Summit High School in Mansfield, Texas.
+Here, with the help of her colleagues, she produced, designed, directed, and choreographed 15+ plays and musicals.
 She produced numerous scholarship winning actors and designers, as well as Betty Lynn Buckley and Schmidt and Jones awards nominees and winners in the Best Actor, Actress, Supporting Actor, Actor/Actress in Minor and Ensemble Roles, and Scenic, Lighting, and Costume Design categories.
 She also directed and choreographed an annual Musical Revue and Theatre for a Cause (with which she helped her students to raise thousands of dollars for over 16 charities- including Broadway Cares- Equity Fights AIDS).

 Nightwing Whitehead, FUSE Costume Designer